usgs/earthquake-detection-formats/format-docs/Classification.md

 * MagnitudeProbability - A decimal number containing the probability of the magnitude estimation
 * Depth - A decimal number containing a depth estimation in kilometers
 * DepthProbability - A decimal number containing the probability of the depth estimation
+* EventType - An object containing the event type, see [EventType](EventType.md).
-* ClassifyingAlgorithm - A string containing the name of the classification algorithm
+* EventTypeProbability - A decimal number containing the probability of the event type estimation
+* Source - An object containing the source of the classification, see [Source](Source.md).